CGI-OPEN-ENT-NG/hub-ui/README.md

 You will need to add `"@cgi-learning-hub/ui` in devDependencies and add in docker-compose.yml your local project mount volumes

-In your next.config.js you will have to add `transpilePackages` :
+In your next.config.js you will have to add `transpilePackages` in order to make your component work in your project (local or remote) :

 ```js
 const nextConfig = {